PX4/PX4-user_guide/en/config/actuators.md

 4. **Motor Tilt Servos** move in the direction as defined in the [Tilt Servo Convention](#motor-tilt-servos-conceptual)

 :::note
-The Slider has a Safety Feature built in so that even after you toggle the "Enable sliders" switch, if you don't move the slider, it won't send actuator control commands.
+The Slider has a safety feature built in so that even after you toggle the _Enable sliders_ switch, if you don't move the slider, it won't send actuator control commands.
 This is to prevent unwanted action from happening just after enabling the sliders.
 :::

 More detailed setup directions are described below.

-#### Motor setup & testing
+#### Motor Setup & Testing

-:::note
+:::warning
-Always remove the propellers from the motor before you do the Actuator testing for Safety!!
+Always remove the propellers from the motor before you do the actuator testing for safety!
 :::

 1. Pull the Motor slider down, and it will snap in lower end, where it will command **disarmed** value to the motors, verify that it doesn't spin